juliaolivieri/COMP_293C_Computational_Biology/homework3/README.md

 In this problem we are going to install Anaconda onto the cluster, in preparation for homework 4.

 Anaconda is a package manager.
 Have you ever had a situation while coding where you tried downloading a package, but it conflicted with a package you already had downloaded, and you didn't know how to resolve the issues without it getting messy?
-Package managers help with these situations by allowing you to install exactly the packages you need into a specific "environment," and allowing multiple "environments" that are kept separate from each other, so you can jump in and out of them as needed.
+Package managers help with these situations by allowing you to install exactly the packages you need into a specific "environment."
+Environments are kept separate from each other, so you can jump in and out of them as needed.

 ## Installing Anaconda